-In January 2022, we entered into a license and collaboration agreement with Acadia Pharmaceuticals Inc. ("Acadia") for the discovery, development and commercialization of novel RNA-based medicines for the treatment of severe and rare genetic neurodevelopmental diseases of the CNS.
+In January 2022, we entered into a license and collaboration agreement with Acadia Pharmaceuticals Inc. ("Acadia") for the discovery, development and commercialization of novel RNA-based medicines for the treatment of severe and rare genetic neurodevelopmental diseases of the central nervous system.
 The agreement focuses on the targets SYNGAP1, MECP2 (Rett syndrome), and an undisclosed neurodevelopmental target of mutual interest.
 In connection with each target, we will collaborate with Acadia to identify potential treatments for further development and commercialization as licensed products.
 With respect to SYNGAP1, we have agreed with Acadia to co-develop and co-commercialize licensed products for such target globally, and in connection therewith we granted to Acadia worldwide, co-exclusive (with us) licenses for such licensed products.
-With respect to MECP2 and the neurodevelopmental target, we granted to Acadia worldwide, exclusive licenses to develop and commercialize licensed products for such
+With respect to MECP2 and the neurodevelopmental target, we granted to Acadia worldwide, exclusive licenses to develop and commercialize licensed products for such targets.

-Pursuant to the terms of the agreement, we received an upfront payment of \$60 million from Acadia.
+Pursuant to the terms of the agreement, we received an upfront payment of \$60.0 million from Acadia.
 Acadia agreed to fund the research to identify potential licensed products for MECP2 and the neurodevelopmental target, and we will equally fund with Acadia the research to identify potential licensed products for SYNGAP1.
 We are eligible to receive up to \$907.5 million in potential total milestone payments based upon the achievement of certain development, regulatory, first commercial sales and sales milestone events across the programs for the three targets, assuming each milestone were achieved at least once.
 With respect to licensed products for MECP2 and the neurodevelopmental target, we are also eligible to receive tiered royalties at percentages ranging from the mid-single digits to the mid-teens on future net sales by Acadia of licensed products worldwide.
 Royalties payable under the agreement are subject to standard royalty reductions.
 For SYNGAP1 licensed products that we are co-developing and co-commercializing, we will be responsible for 50% of the development and commercialization costs and will receive 50% of the profits from global commercialization.
+We are provided with a co-development and co-commercialization opt out option relating to the SYNGAP1 target indication at our discretion.
+Such opt-out would reduce development and commercialization milestones but would provide us with royalties on an escalating basis attributable to net sales milestones.